Finding Amazing Tulips around Goeree-Overflakkee

 This is what dreams are made of.

-We had no plans when we arrived on Goeree-Overflakkee.
+We had no plans when we arrived at Goeree-Overflakkee to find tulips.
 In fact, we didn’t even know if the tulips were still in season.
 We simply meandered our way around until we spotted a field, then we’d bask in its beautiful flowers, and move on to the next field.

-Here’s everything you need to know about finding these fields and what to expect.
+Here’s everything you need to know about finding tulip fields around Goeree-Overflakkee, and what to expect.

 The sign says, “Enjoy the tulips.
 Respect the crops.
 Don’t walk through the field.
 Don’t pick tulips.”

-Seeing tulips in the Netherlands is not a year-round event.
+Finding tulips at Goeree-Overflakkee is not a year-round event.

 They bloom seasonally, typically in April and/or May, depending on the weather that year, and this year was supposedly a late bloom.